The Official Report is a written record of public meetings of the Parliament and committees.

 Clare Adamson

-Good morning, and a very warm welcome to the 33rd meeting in 2023 of the Constitution, Europe, External Affairs and Culture Committee.
+Good morning and welcome the 19th meeting of the Constitution, Europe, External Affairs and Culture Committee in 2024.

 Constitution, Europe, External Affairs and Culture Committee